amystudentproject/amygg.github.io/README.md

 - Troubleshoot response in keeping systems online and systems monitoring

 Home health aide | Comsumer Direct WA (2024 - 202X)
-- Tasked with simple healthcare procedures in response to medical situations and basic medical aid tasks to take care of patients.
+- Tasked with simple healthcare procedures in responding to medical situations and basic medical aid tasks to take care of patients.

 ## Projects  (fake projects for this assignment)